 Now, if a customer has a bad experience with your product or service, more often than not that consumer will likely post a negative review on your Google My Business page, and this can be VERY bad for your brand.

 If this is the case for you, the potential customers searching for your business online will usually view the Google reviews posted by your unsatisfied customers first.
 However, you can take control of your reputation and request reviews from your customers to balance your feedback.
-Here at Sound Alliance Creative Studios, we recommend that you send a request for review to customers on the same day of patronizing your business because the longer the time gap between the service and the review request, the less likely the customer is to provide a review.
-However, sending a review request takes much time and effort, but this process can be made easy by using Sound Alliance Creative Studio’s services.
+At Beanstalk, we recommend that you send a request for review to customers on the same day of patronizing your business because the longer the time gap between the service and the review request, the less likely the customer is to provide a review.
+However, sending a review request takes much time and effort, but this process can be made easy by using Beanstalk’s own reputation management platform and services.

 Take Advantage of Social Media